The Commerce Department just came down hard on Bombardier's new jet

 British Prime Minister Theresa May has asked U.S. President Donald Trump to intervene in the dispute to help protect jobs in Northern Ireland.

-Bombardier claims the smallest single-aisle 737 does not compete with the CS100, the roughly 110-seat Bombardier model purchased by Delta.
+Bombardier also maintains that the smallest single-aisle 737 does not compete with the CS100, the roughly 110-seat Bombardier model purchased by Delta.
 During the 2016 competition, Boeing offered Delta, the second largest U.S. airline, used jets from another manufacturer.

+Delta, which will use the jet on short and medium range flights around the U.S., cautioned that the ITC's decision was preliminary.

+"We are confident the USITC will conclude that no U.S. manufacturer is at risk because neither Boeing nor any other U.S. manufacturer makes any 100-110 seat aircraft that competes with the CS100."